 - When peeling the casings, start by pulling the sides first before removing the bottom.

-- Fill chocolate ganache and caramel sauce into 2 separate piping bags.
+- Fill chocolate ganache and the homemade caramel sauce into one piping bag each.
 Cut a tiny hole at the ends.
 Pipe them in zig-zag patterns on the cheesecakes.

 - Keep the cheesecakes chilled all the time.
 The cakes can last in the fridge for a good 4 to 5 days.
 Store them in a container to avoid the cakes from drying while in the fridge.